marcpaterno/devel-notes/thetagpu.md

     qsub -I -q single-gpu -n 1 -t 60 -A gccy3 --attrs=pubnet

 This gives access to a single GPU.
+This is adequate for building software and running unit tests.

 ## Setting up an already-built CosmoSIS